crequena/earthnet-tf-template/README.md

 This repository contains two entry points for training and testing, namely 'train_earthnet.py' and 'generate_earthnet.py'.

-This TensorFlow template used old TF 1.15.
-Are you developing TF 2.0 work?
-Please contribute your code to the [EarthNet2021 intercomparison toolkit!](https://github.com/earthnet2021/earthnet)
+This TensorFlow template uses old TF 1.15.
+Are you developing TF 2.0 work for EartNet?
+Please contribute to the [EarthNet2021 intercomparison toolkit! :)](https://github.com/earthnet2021/earthnet)

 # Getting started
 To get started clone the repository or use it as a github template.